Mousavi310/hugo-blog/content/posts/soft-delete-unique-index.md

 ---
 title: "Unique Index With Soft Delete Support in Entity Framework Core"
+publishdate: 2020-05-08T12:24:37+04:30
 date: 2020-05-08T12:24:37+04:30
 draft: false
 images: ["/images/jessica-ruscello-DoSDQvzjeH0-unsplash.jpg"]
 ---

-A `unique index` on a table field, helps developers to ensure that, their table will not contains duplicated values for that field.
+A `unique index` on a table field, helps developers to ensure that, their table will not have any duplicated values for that field.
 On the other hand, a `soft delete` helps us to logically delete a record while keeping the record itself, using a flag field (for example `IsDeleted` boolean field) in the table.
 The problems arise when you want to add a record that its unique indexed field value, has been already used in a deleted record.
 Although the record is logically deleted, the unique index is not aware that the record has been deleted (softly) and raise duplication error in response.
-In this blog post, I want to show how we can resolve this issue.
+In this blog post, I want to show how we can solve this issue.

 ### Real Example in .NET Core 3.1
-So let's consider an example using `ASP.NET Core 3.1 Web API` (You can see full source code in [GitHub](https://github.com/Mousavi310/dotnet-training/tree/master/SoftDeleteSample)).
+So let's consider an example using `ASP.NET Core 3.1 Web API` (you can see the full source code in [GitHub](https://github.com/Mousavi310/dotnet-training/tree/master/SoftDeleteSample)).
 Assuming `StoreContext` is our `DbContext` and  `Product` is our entity class:

 ``` csharp
 public class Product